libgd/libgd/src/readme.txt

                 available for reuse.
 It does not attempt to determine whether the color index is still in use in the image.
-                After a call to this function, the next call to [291]gdImageColorAllocate for the same image will set new RGB values for that color index, changing the color of any pixels which have that index as a result.
+                After a call to this function, the next call to gdImageColorAllocate for the same image will set new RGB values for that color index, changing the color of any pixels which have that index as a result.
 If multiple calls to gdImageColorDeallocate are made consecutively,
-                the lowest-numbered index among them will be reused by the next [292]gdImageColorAllocate call.
+                the lowest-numbered index among them will be reused by the next gdImageColorAllocate call.

 ... inside a function ...
-[293]gdImagePtr im;
+gdImagePtr im;
 int red, blue;
 in = fopen("photo.png", "rb");
-im = [294]gdImageCreateFromPng(in);
+im = gdImageCreateFromPng(in);
 fclose(in);
 /* Look for red in the color table. */ red = gdImageColorExact(im, 255, 0, 0);